Urban Design And Planning | Urban Design Software | Autodesk

 GHD

-In Abu Dhabi, property developer Tamouh Investments partnered with GHD to build a 272-hectare community called The Plantations.
+In Abu Dhabi, real estate developer Tamouh Investments partnered with GHD to build a 272-hectare community called The Plantations.
 To design a dynamic plan for long-term growth, planners turned to BIM and AR/VR with automation to develop several designs at once so the process could be more efficient.

 Van Wijnen